jc3213/download_with_aria2/README.md

 ## About
 - This is a browser extension for [Google Chrome](https://www.google.com/intl/en-US/chrome/), [Microsoft Edge](https://www.microsoft.com/edge), [Mozilla Firefox](https://www.mozilla.org/firefox/), and so like browsers
-- Download links or images via contextmenu
+- Download links, or images via contextmenu
 - Download all images of current tab via contextmenu
 - Capture browser downloads via match patterns
 - Forward download request headers when enabled